The Hits (radio station): Taupo 96.8FM

-Originally known as Radio Lakeland, broadcasting on 1494 am in Taupo and 1386 am in Tūrangi.
+Originally known as Radio Lakeland, broadcasting on 1494 am in Taupō and 1386 am in Tūrangi.
 The station moved to 96.7FM in 1988 and was then known as Lakeland FM.
 For a short time a second frequency served Tūrangi on 89.6, and later 92.4 but was discontinued.

 Lakeland FM was the host of the Community Radio Network, a network established between community radio stations then operated by The Radio Network.
 Outside of the breakfast show, all Community Radio Network stations received content from the Lakeland FM studio.
 In 2001 all the Community Radio Network stations joined up with Classic Hits, with all programming outside of breakfast now coming from Auckland.
 At this point Lakeland FM became known as Classic Hits Lakeland FM.
 The station still has a local office located on Paora Hapi Street in Taupō.

-Following the rebrand to The Hits the local breakfast was dropped and now the station has the same local daytime show as Rotorua.
+Following the rebrand to The Hits the local breakfast was dropped and now the station initially had the same local daytime show as Rotorua.

-Local programming: Paul Hickey presents the local daytime show between 9am and 3pm (From The Hits Rotorua Studios).
+Local programming: Local programming was cancelled in 2023.